flairNLP/flair/resources/docs/TUTORIAL_TAGGING_NER.md

 Span[4:5]: "Washington" → LOC (0.9942)
 ```

+As you can see, each entity is printed, together with the predicted class.
+The confidence of the prediction is indicated as a score in brackets.

 For each prediction, you can directly access the label value, it's score and the entity text:

 ```python